 This one is for the truly lazy gardener.
 Simply scatter seed potatoes over the gardening space and cover them with mulch.
 As with other methods, you will need to continue adding mulch as plants grow.
 One caveat: if you have a problem with pests such as mice or moles, this method should not be your first choice.

-You don't need a lot of time, money, space or talent.
+If you want to be involved in your own food production, you should start simple.
+You could keep chickens or grow a radical garden.
+Much of that involves time, however, and a learning curve.
+You don't need a lot of time, money, space or talent to grow potatoes, though.
 No matter what your skills or means or how much space you have, anyone can grow potatoes.
 With the right gardening method and a little attention, you can have a fine harvest of potatoes to grace your table and supplement your pantry.